 Since many patients (approximately 40%) with MN will have a spontaneous remission, immunosuppression is not recommended for those with no risk factors for disease progression apart from in the above circumstances.
-These patients however still need follow up for activity of disease as studies have shown that about 10-15% of such patients can develop overt disease activity.

-Recommendation 3.3.1: For patients with MN and at least one risk factor for disease progression, we recommend using rituximab or cyclophosphamide and alternate month glucocorticoids for 6 months, or CNI-based therapy for ≥6 months, with the choice of treatment depending on the risk estimate (Figure 30 and Figure 31) (1B).
+Recommendation 3.3.1: For patients with MN and at least one risk factor for disease progression, we recommend using rituximab or cyclophosphamide and alternate month glucocorticoids for 6 months, or CNI-based therapy for $\geq$ 6 months, with the choice of treatment depending on the risk estimate (Figure 30 and Figure 31) (1B).

 A balance between preventing progressive kidney function decline and reducing the complications and risks associated with nephrotic syndrome, and the risks of immunosuppression should be made.
-In the UK, first line therapy in most centres for high-risk patients is either cyclical prednisolone and oral cyclophosphamide (modified Ponticelli regimen) or rituximab.
-Some UK centres use IV cyclophosphamide as a means to reduce its overall cumulative dose (30), but there are currently no RCTs that evaluate IV cyclophosphamide according to kidney endpoints.
-Rituximab was demonstrated to be superior to CNI monotherapy in the MENTOR study (31).
+In the UK, first line therapy in most centres for high-risk patients is either rituximab or cyclical prednisolone and oral cyclophosphamide (modified Ponticelli regimen).
+Some UK centres use IV cyclophosphamide as a means to reduce its overall cumulative dose (28), but there are currently no RCTs that evaluate IV cyclophosphamide according to kidney endpoints.
+Rituximab was demonstrated to be superior to CNI monotherapy in the MENTOR study (29).
 Withdrawal of CNIs in MN is associated with a high relapse rate, and long-term use may lead to nephrotoxicity.
-Mycophenolate mofetil is not discussed in the KDIGO guideline, and its use as monotherapy did not lead to increased remission in a single previously published RCT (32).
+Mycophenolate mofetil is not discussed in the KDIGO guideline, and its use as monotherapy did not lead to increased remission in a single previously published RCT (30).